loki4j/loki-logback-appender/docs/docus/docs/performance.md

 You can monitor Loki4j's performance by enabling an instrumentation powered by [Micrometer](https://micrometer.io/).

-First you need to make sure that Micrometer dependency is added to your project:
+First, you need to make sure that Micrometer dependency is added to your project:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Maven-->